-In this post we recap some of the new features that you might have missed in the most recent InfluxDB release.
+In this post we recap some of the new features that you might have missed in the most recent InfluxDB release, including support for linear interpolation in GROUP BY Time() queries.
 Check in next week for more on the most interesting InfluxDB and TICK-stack related issues, workarounds, how-tos and Q&A from GitHub, IRC and the InfluxDB Google Group.

 You may have heard that we recently released InfluxDB v1.1.
 In addition to various performance and stability improvements, version 1.1 offers several new features and syntax developments.
 Here are a couple updates that you might have missed:

 InfluxQL support for mixed duration units